tamber/tamber-node/README.md

 `discover.next` is optimized for the exact moment and context of the user at the time of request, so standard pagination is not possible.
 Instead, `discover.next` uses automatic continuation to allow you to 'show more' or implement infinite scrolling.

 When you want to add more recommendations to those currently displayed to the user, just set the `continuation` field to `true`.
-Tamber will automatically generate the set of items that should be *appended to the current user-session's list*.
+Tamber will automatically generate the set of items that should be appended to the current user-session's list.
 The `discover.next` user-session is reset when `discover.next` is called without `continuation`.

 ```js
 tamber.discover.next({